GrokImageCompression/grok/README.md

-This is a high performance open source JPEG 2000 codec, based on the OpenJPEG reference implementation fo the standard
+This is a high performance open source JPEG 2000 codec, based on the OpenJPEG reference implementation of the standard

 Please see LICENSE file for license details.